Vaesea/platformer-base/README.md

 This will hopefully be a good base for any platformer game, which is why it will have two branches.

-## Future Additions (Main Branch)
-### v1.0.1
-- Updated collision system made by AnatolyStev (originally made for a scrapped project named Milestone Mix)
-- New song that doesn't use copyrighted samples

 ## Branches
 Both branches will likely be unstable.
 For stable code, please go to the releases.